Coreoz/Plume-file/plume-file-web-upload-jersey/README.md

 ### What should be checked before implementing each upload

-Always using `FileUploadValidator` should help you verify many aspects of file uploading.
+Using `FileUploadValidator` should help you verify many aspects of file uploading.
 On top of that, these elements should also be taken in consideration when implementing a file upload:
 - Only allow authorized users to upload files
 - Run the files through an antivirus or a sandbox if available to validate that it doesn't contain malicious data
 - Ensure that Jersey and Plume files libraries are securely configured and up to date